 Novorossiysk has joined the BreatheLife campaign.
-The city administration in line with the advice of the Russian Ecological Society, committed to reducing pollutant emissions by 5% or more than 60,000 tons until 2030.
+The city administration in line with the advice of the Russian Ecological Society, committed to reducing pollutant emissions by 5% to 60,800 tons until 2030.

 The main source of pollution in Novorossiysk is heavy industry.
 The industry has a wide scope, such as machine building, wood processing, metallurgy, construction, cement, and food, so the city deals with complex management of polluting substances.